Grandia II: Ports

 Grandia II was ported to PlayStation 2 and PC after its initial release on Dreamcast.
 In the PlayStation 2 version, some textures and characters are less graphically detailed than in the Dreamcast version.
 Also, there is a tendency for graphical glitches and slow down to occur in areas with heavy graphic data.
 For instance, when a party member defeats the last enemy standing while using the weapon or accessory Warp effect, the character's color scheme vanishes, and only a bright white model is left.

 On the PC port, there is a glitch in the first fight with Millenia.
 Several video files on the disc contain extra frames appearing as a freeze after casting specific spells.

 On May 11, 2015, GungHo America president Jun Iwasaki revealed to GameSpot that Grandia II will be receiving an HD remaster on Steam and GOG.com.
 Based on the Dreamcast version of the game, the port will have a mouse, keyboard, and gamepad support.
 Along with the visual definition upgrade, it will include Steam achievements and Trading Cards.
 On August 24, 2015, Grandia II Anniversary Edition for PC was released and features visual upgrades to textures / lighting / shadows, original Japanese voice option, additional difficulty level, gamepad support, Steam Trading Cards / Steam Achievements / Steam Cloud Save support (PC only), selectable video options, remappable keyboard & gamepad support, 100 save file slots, Dreamcast VMS Save File Support.

-The game received further updates for the HD Remaster edition such as enhanced details to UI / sprites / texture art, visual enhancements to original cinematic videos, widescreen support and customizable resolutions (PC only), Japanese and English audio, and new language support (original English and Japanese plus French and German translations).
-On October 15, 2019, Grandia II Anniversary Edition was renamed to Grandia II HD Remaster.
-Customers who already own the Grandia II Anniversary Edition received the upgraded version for free.
-Full Japanese language support along with various fixes were released on March 25, 2020.
+The game received a remastered version on the Nintendo Switch as part of the Grandia HD Collection on August 16, 2019.
+Grandia II Anniversary Edition was updated with new features and renamed to Grandia II HD Remaster on October 15, 2019; customers who already own the Grandia II Anniversary Edition received the upgraded version for free.
+Changes in the remaster include enhanced details to UI / sprites / texture art, visual enhancements to original cinematic videos, widescreen support and customizable resolutions (PC only), Japanese and English audio, and additional French and German localization.
+The remaster was released in Japan and received Japanese language support in other regions, along with various fixes, on March 25, 2020.